 The cathedral is open Monday through Friday from 9:00 a.m.to 5:00 p.m. and Saturday and Sunday from 7:30 a.m.to 6:30 pm.

 The famous San Antonio River Walk is a must-see when visiting the city.
 Restaurants, boutiques, museums, and so many things in between can be found along this 15-mile stretch of the San Antonio River.

 The most fun and efficient way to see the entire river walk is by going on this San Antonio River Walk Cruise and Hop-On Hop-Off Trolley Tour.

-You’ll start off with a relaxing 35-minute cruise on the river.
-Then, you’ll get on the trolley to explore the neighborhoods along the river walk where you will be able to get off and explore different landmarks.
+You’ll start with a relaxing 35-minute cruise on the river.
+Then, you’ll get on the trolley to explore the neighborhoods along the river walk, where you can get off and explore different landmarks.

 Grab a bite to eat at Boudro’s on the River Walk, an American bistro that offers great food and cocktails.
 Try the Prickly Pear Margarita or a Texas favorite, Ranch Water.

 There are so many things to do on the riverwalk in San Antonio, the options are endless.
 The best place to stay along the San Antonio River Walk is the Grand Hyatt San Antonio River Walk.
 The hotel has a lovely rooftop pool and the luxurious amenities the Grand Hyatt brand is known for.